-Symptoms you've been having and for how long
+- Symptoms you've been having and for how long

-Key personal information, including any major stresses or recent life changes
+- Key personal information, including any major stressors or recent life changes

-All medications, vitamins and supplements you take, including the doses
+- All medications, vitamins and supplements you take, including the doses

-Questions to ask your doctor
+- Questions to ask your health care provider

-What's the most likely cause of my itching?
+- What's the most likely cause of my itching?

-Are there other possible causes?
+- Are there other possible causes?

-Do I need any tests?
+- Do I need any tests?

-Will the itching ever stop?
+- Will the itching ever stop?

-What treatments are available, and which do you recommend?
+- What treatments do you recommend?

-What side effects can I expect from treatment?
+- What side effects can I expect from treatment?

-I have other health conditions.
+- I have other health conditions.
 How can I best manage them together?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you questions, such as:

-Do your symptoms come and go, or are they fairly constant?
+- Do your symptoms come and go, or are they fairly constant?

-What products do you use on your skin, including soaps, lotions and cosmetics?
+- What products do you use on your skin, including soaps, lotions and cosmetics?

-What steps have you taken to manage the itchiness?
+- What steps have you taken to manage the itchiness?

-Have any of these measures helped?
+- Have any of these measures helped?

-Have you been stressed or anxious lately?
+- Have you been stressed or anxious lately?